PratimaNallapareddy/PratimaNallapareddy/README.md

 # ✨ Fun Fact

+I was born in an elevator, so you can always find me at the top floor whenever I am coding or studying in the library!

 <!--
 **PratimaNallapareddy/PratimaNallapareddy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.